brotkrueml/typo3-feed-generator/Documentation/Installation/Index.rst

 .. attention::
    The extension is under development and in beta state.

-The only way to install this extension is by using Composer.
+The recommended way to install this extension is by using Composer.
 In your Composer-based TYPO3 project root, just type:

 .. code-block:: bash